chutongyang98/Testing-Calibration-in-Nearly-Linear-Time/README.md

-# Testing Calibration in Subquadratic Time
+# Testing Calibration in Nearly-Linear Time

 The most important methods can be found in demo.ipynb.
 In demo.ipynb, We have methods for S<sub>0</sub> and S<sub>base</sub> and our box simplex implementation.
 These methods are used throughout our experiments.